rbleattler/mdop-docs/mdop/appv-v5/how-to-deploy-the-app-v-databases-by-using-sql-scripts.md

 ms.date: 06/16/2016
 ---

-# Deploy the App-V Databases by Using SQL Scripts
+# Deploy the App-V 5.0 databases by using SQL scripts

 Use the following instructions to use SQL scripts, rather than the Windows Installer, to: